Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/development-plan/tasks.md

 ### Initial Commands and Dependencies<br/>

 1.1.
+Create an account for the bot and make the initial test server.<br/>
+1.2.
 Command to create the classroom and to make the channels.<br/>
-1.2.
+1.3.
 Role assignments for various positions.<br/>
-1.3.
+1.4.
 Initialize Help command.<br/>
-1.4.
+1.5.
 Initialize Question command.<br/>
-1.5.
+1.6.
 Initialize Poll command.<br/>
-1.6.
+1.7.
 Integrate the Database with the Classroom Bot.<br/>
-1.7.
+1.8.
 Integrate Fast Api with the Classroom Bot.<br/>

 ### Creation Commands and Further Development<br/>